- Why I Leverage Hypoxic Training

-If you’re a professional athlete and want to improve your aerobic performance without having to use banned substances (such as EPO injections), altitude training is an excellent way of doing that.
+If you’re a professional athlete and want to improve your aerobic performance without having to use banned substances (such as EPO injections), both altitude and intermittent hypoxic training are excellent ways of doing that.
 In fact, several studies have shown that intermittent hypoxic training enhances exercise economy and aerobic exercise performance in swimmers as well as in cyclists.

-However, it’s worth noting that the improvements you can expect vary based on your fitness level, how long you conduct altitude training and your exercise intensity.
+However, it’s worth noting that the improvements you can expect vary based on your fitness level, how long you conduct the training, and your exercise intensity.

 Based on the research I’ve read, it takes six or more weeks for your body to fully adapt to hypoxic training.
-Plus, you get the most benefits when exercising at your lactate threshold — the intensity at which the blood’s concentration of lactate and/or lactic acid begins to increase rapidly.
+Plus, you get the most benefits when exercising at your lactate threshold (which is the intensity at which the blood’s concentration of lactate and/or lactic acid begins to increase rapidly).

 It’s also worth noting that you’ll likely experience the most significant improvements in athletic performance the less fit you are.
-In other words, a hobby athlete may see performance improvements in the range of 15-25% whereas an elite athlete will likely not see any improvements beyond 1-3%.
+In other words, a hobby athlete may see performance improvements in the range of 15-25%, whereas an elite athlete will likely see improvements in the range of 1-3%.
 But the latter can make a difference between winning or losing a race.